Sequential Solutions in Machine Scheduling Games: Introduction

 \section{Introduction}

-We consider the classical optimization problem of scheduling jobs on \emph{unrelated} machines.
-In this problem, each job has a (possibly different) processing time on each of the $m$ machines, and a feasible schedule is simply an assignment of jobs to machines.
+We consider the classical optimization problem of scheduling $n$ jobs on $m$ \emph{unrelated} machines.
+In this problem, each job has a (possibly different) processing time on each of the $m$ machines, and a schedule is simply an assignment of jobs to machines.
 For any such schedule, the load of a machine is the sum of all processing times of the jobs assigned to that machine.
 In this optimization problem, the objective is to find a schedule minimizing the \emph{makespan}, that is, the maximum load among the machines.

+In the \emph{game-theoretic} version of this scheduling problem, also known as the \emph{load balancing game}, jobs correspond to players who \emph{selfishly} choose the machine to which the job is assigned.
+The cost of a player is the \emph{load} of the machine to which the player assigned its own job.
+Such a setting models, for example, the situation where the machines correspond to servers, and the communication with a server has a latency that depends on the total traffic to the server.

-In its \emph{game-theoretic} version, jobs correspond to players who \emph{selfishly} aim at minimizing their own cost, and choose which machine to place their own job accordingly.
-This leads to some \emph{equilibrium} in which no player has an incentive to deviate, though the resulting schedule may not necessarily be optimal in terms of makespan.
+The decisions of the players lead to some \emph{equilibrium} in which no player has an incentive to deviate, though the resulting schedule may not necessarily be optimal in terms of makespan.
 Such an equilibrium might have a rather high \emph{social cost}, that is, the makespan of the corresponding schedule\footnote{When each player chooses deterministically one machine, this definition is obvious.
-When equilibria are \emph{mixed} or randomized, each player chooses one machine according to some probability distribution, and the social cost is the expected makespan of the resulting schedule.} is not guaranteed to be the optimal one (see \Cref{ex:bad-Nash} below).
+When equilibria are \emph{mixed} or randomized, each player chooses one machine according to some probability distribution, and the social cost is the expected makespan of the resulting schedule.} is not guaranteed to be the optimal one, as in \Cref{ex:bad-Nash} below.